Ilya-Muromets/DuoDepth/README.md

+This is the official code repository for: https://arxiv.org/abs/2006.14691

 This repository contains tools I used to record and process data from two Intel RealSense D415 cameras.
 It might not be the most efficient implementation of these tools, but I hope it to be functional and relatively human readable.